 Principles of V-Model:

 - Data/Process Integrity: This principle states that the successful design of any project requires the incorporation and cohesion of both data and processes.
-Process elements must be identified at each and every requirements.
+Process elements must be identified at each and every requirement.

 - Scalability: This principle states that the V-Model concept has the flexibility to accommodate any IT project irrespective of its size, complexity or duration.